How to control initial indexing

 There are two ways of controlling how Curiosity indexes your data to make sure it doesn't interfere with your work:

-You can pause indexing, and
+You can pause indexing when on battery, and

 You can schedule when indexing happens